 Celebrate the beginning of the weekend by engaging in something fun.
 My husband and I have nachos every Friday night and it’s something to look forward to as we near the end of the week.
 We also tend to binge-watch three or four shows on Netflix on a Friday as well.

-I stole this name from For Better and Forever, a fantastic Facebook group I belong to that I wrote about here.
 Search Pinterest for a self-care idea or try any of the ones I mention in Self-care for busy women and make Sunday a day where you focus on yourself.

 Weekly relationship meeting

-This is something my husband and I already do and it’s has a really positive effect on our marriage.
+This is something my husband and I already do and it’s had a really positive effect on our marriage.
 We cover important but also fun things.
 You can find out how to have a relationship meeting here.